£10 BONUS OFFER: Earn easy cash by watching videos, playing games, and entering surveys.

-It’s been a while but today we revisited the very popular Skint Dad Fakeaway with a budget lamb bhuna.
-For long-time readers you will know in the early days (around 16 months ago) I would attempt to recreate a favourite dish or dishes from one of our local takeaways.
+It’s been a while but today we make another Skint Dad fakeaway recipe with a budget lamb bhuna.
+For long-time readers you will know in the early days (around 16 months ago) I would attempt to recreate a favourite dish from one of our local takeaways.

-After a little trial and error on 13 October 2013 the first Skint Dad Fakeaway was born!
+After a little trial and error on 13 October 2013, the first Skint Dad Fakeaway was born!
 It was a vegetable masala with onion bhajis and naan bread.
-All made from scratch with basic ingredients and it cost a whopping £2.57 for the whole meal.
+All are made from scratch with basic ingredients and it cost a whopping £2.57 for the whole meal.

 For the next few months, every Saturday night we would cook our little butts off recreating a cheaper alternative to what we would normally order as take-out.
 The following day we would then share the recipe on here along with great photos (they weren’t great) and a cost breakdown of the ingredients.